tma995/tma995.github.io/_posts/2019-04-13-identify-arvato-customer-segments.md

 * Fusion Model: for the time reason, I only trained one model in this project.
 However, Fusion Model is a necessary part in predictive problems.
 By combining multiple model which trained in different scheme, will probably further push the score to another level.

 In the end, I would like to thank Udacity and Arvato Financial Services for setting all this up.

+* * *

+{{ page.date | date: '%Y-%m-%d' }}: Capstone project for Udacity Data Nanodegree Program, which is also a [Kaggle competition](http://www.kaggle.com/t/21e6d45d4c574c7fa2d868f0e8c83140).
+The article is also published on [Medium](https://medium.com/@tma995/customer-segmentation-report-for-arvato-financial-services-d1f3a7bf5fb2).